Sunday, October 6, 2024

 The Good King: To an extent.

-Going Native: Kristina in Rome, especially in her/his/their later years.
+Going Native: Kristina in Rome, especially in her later years.

 Gratuitous French: Appears in some of Kristina's Swedish-language letters.